“It finally got you, didn’t it! Snuffed it……took a long time though.”

 “Yea, things have changed a bit.
 Language too…….
 I sometimes cannot even understand what they are saying…….!”

 “Do you remember Desmond?
 He was about eleven when you knocked me out!
 He did not come to my funeral, and he still owes me a quarter.
 That was real money then.
 Mind you, I took a quarter out of my mother’s purse and bought the dirty pictures from Billy at the general store.
 I gave Desmond some of the dirty pictures, but he never paid me for them.
 The rest I kept under my bed.
 Desmond was supposed to pay me two quarters, but you knocked me out cold before I could get all the money.”

 “What do I care about now.
 You know Desmond’s father is here as well.
 He did not like when I started to talk to Desmond.
-Mind you Desmond stinks.
+Mind you, Desmond stinks.
 I don’t know what they did to him before they put him into the box.
-Anny told me he had tuberculosis and they had to disinfect the house.
-Desmond has still the hots for Anny, but Anny is not interested.
-She thinks he is too high and mighty……, thinks because he had money, he was someone.
+Anny told me he had tuberculosis, and they had to disinfect the house.
+Desmond still has the hots for Anny, but Anny is not interested.
+She thinks he is too high and mighty……, thinks he was someone because he had money.
 But you will see it.
 Today he is in the same tatters as I am.
 That’s a good thing here.
-After some time, we all look the same, just bones and tatters and a lot of imagination!”
+After some time, we all look the same, just bones and tatters and much imagination!”

 “Where do you get all this stuff.
 If I remember correctly, you were not the brightest.
 You just barely made it in school.
 And now you have all these views and make these observations!
 You’ve learned something down here!”